Documents That Define American Governance

 The Bill of Rights does not grant rights to individuals.
 It restricts the authority of government.

-That is where substantive civic understanding begins.
+That is where substantive civic and professional understanding of American governance begins.

 © 2026 – MK3 Law Group

-For republication or citation, please credit this article with link attribution to MarginOfTheLaw.com.
+For republication or citation, please credit this article with link attribution to marginofthelaw.com.